by Nidhi Chaitanya

 Practice Asanas

-Practicing yogic postures or Asanas can reduce stress, lower blood pressure, keep off weight, improve cardiovascular health, strengthen immunity and improve metabolism - hence maintaining optimum health and wellbeing.
+Practicing yogic postures or Asanas can reduce stress, lower blood pressure, keep off weight, improve cardiovascular health, strengthen immunity, and improve metabolism - hence maintaining optimum health and well-being.

 Do some deep breathing